akhilvasvani/border-crossing-analysis/README.md

 Hence, I arrived at my solution.
 I read in the csv file, and I sorted it (in a descending order) via Border, Date, and Measure and then I grouped the sorted list via these same 3 cateogories, so there would be a solid chunk of the same cateogies, but different values.
 This was essential because now all I had to do was aggregate these values and then calculate the average for each crossing!

 Fun things I learned: iterating over Lists of Lists is (slightly) faster than iterating over a list of OrderedDictionaries!
 Itemgetter is faster than using a lambda function.

-Completely misread that the average was supposed to be for the column before not after.
-Tried to fix this, but I didn't have enough time.

 ### Pros and Cons